 Better client retention

 Retention is cheaper than acquisition.
 Every client who stays is revenue you do not have to replace.
-Every client who leaves because they felt ignored — or because a question went unanswered for three days — is revenue you have to rebuild from scratch.
+Every client who leaves because they felt ignored is revenue you have to rebuild from scratch.

 AI improves retention by making the client experience faster and more consistent.
 Questions answered immediately.
 Follow-ups that happen on schedule.
 Communications that do not fall through the cracks when the owner is slammed.
 Research from Aristek Systems found that 53% of small business owners report noticeable improvements in customer experience after implementing AI.
 Customer experience is the variable most directly tied to whether someone stays, refers others, and comes back.